slatedocs/slate/source/includes/cloudstack/_instances.md

 Optional | &nbsp;
 ------ | -----------
+`rootVolumeSizeInGb`<br/>*int* | The number of GB of the root volume.
+You must choose a [template](#templates) that allows the resize of root volume.
+If none specified, then the default one of the template will be used.
 `diskOfferingId`<br/>*UUID* | The [disk offering](#disk-offerings) to be used for a new volume to attach to this instance `additionalDiskSizeInGb`<br/>*int* | The number of GB the additional disk should have.
 You must choose a [disk offering](#disk-offerings) with custom disk size enabled.
 `additionalDiskIops`<br/>*int* | The number of IOPS the additional disk should have.
 You must choose a [disk offering](#disk-offerings) with custom IOPS enabled.